Ciutat Vella: get the most out of a day in the heart of the city

 Mercado Central Valencia

-Take the opportunity to have breakfast or lunch (the market is open 7.30 am to 3.00 pm) at Central Bar by Ricard Camarena.
-The Valencian chef, who holds two Michelin stars and one green star, has made his philosophy of locally sourced cuisine based on the ‘Kilometre 0’ concept a reality with a delicious menu of sandwiches, tapas and desserts using fresh ingredients, many of them purchased daily in the market itself.
-There's no need to book a table to enjoy a traditional Valencian mid-morning esmorzaret with seasonal ingredients in the incredible setting that is Central Market.
+Take the opportunity to have breakfast or lunch (the market is open from 7:30 am to 3 pm) at Central Bar by Ricard Camarena.
+The Valencian chef, who has been awarded two Michelin stars and a green star, practises his gastronomic philosophy based on the concept of ‘zero food miles’, with a tasty menu of sandwiches, tapas and desserts made with fresh produce, much of it acquired daily from the market itself.
+You don't need to make a reservation to enjoy a typical Valencian esmorzaret with seasonal products in the incredible setting of the Central Market.

-Contemporary art, avant-garde, classic culture?
-Whatever your preference, you’ll find exciting options in Barrio del Carmen.
+Contemporary art, avant-garde, classical culture?
+Whatever your preferences you will find great options in the Barrio del Carmen.

-The Carme Contemporary Culture Centre (CCCC), situated in the former Nuestra Señora del Carmen Monastery, was also home to the School of Fine Arts and Crafts.
-The building, which includes a Gothic cloister and another in the Renaissance style, is alone worth a visit.
-But its current offerings will also not fail to surprise, ranging from visual and performing arts to performance and music.
-The shows bring together a wide range of artistic languages and change frequently, meaning there is always something new to discover at the CCCC.
+The Centre del Carme Cultura Contemporánea, in the old Monastery of Nuestra Señora del Carmen, was also home to the School of Fine Arts and Crafts.
+The building alone, with its Gothic and Renaissance cloisters, is worth a visit.
+You will also be surprised by their current exhibition proposals: visual arts, performing arts, performance or music.
+Exhibitions that combine a wide range of artistic languages and change frequently, so that new things are always being discovered at the CCCC.

 Centre del Carme Valencia

-Another can’t-miss visit is the Valencian Institute of Modern Art - IVAM, an important venue for the historic avant-gardes of the 20th century.
-The permanent collection includes paintings, sculptures, drawings, photography, video and installation pieces by national and international artists, such names as Julio González, Ignacio Pinazo, James Rosenquist, Carmen Calvo, Rodchenko, Cindy Sherman and Alexander Calder.
-There are also regular temporary exhibitions, installations and performances.
+Another must on the tour is the Instituto Valenciano de Arte Moderno- IVAM, a reference point for the historical avant-garde of the 20th century.
+Its permanent collection includes works by national and international artists in painting, sculpture, drawing, photography, video and installation.
+Names such as Julio González, Ignacio Pinazo, James Rosenquist, Carmen Calvo, Rodchenko, Cindy Sherman and Alexander Calder make up this collection.
+There are also temporary exhibitions, installations and performances.

-If you're interested in history and artisanal crafts, you won’t want to miss the Silk Museum.
-Located in a 15th-century building that combines the Gothic and baroque styles, the museum offers the chance to discover how important this cloth once was and the legacy it left behind in the city.
-Valencia became the epicentre of a powerful textile industry, exporting to the rest of the world for centuries.
-The exhibits include fully functioning looms, how silkworms were raised, clothing items and historical documents that illustrate the history of silk in the city.
+If you are interested in history and crafts, don't miss the Silk Museum.
+It is housed in a 15th century building that blends Gothic and Baroque styles, where you will discover the importance that this fabric came to have and the legacy that it left in the city.
+Valencia became the epicentre of a powerful textile industry that exported to the rest of the world for centuries.
+Visitors to the museum can see old looms in operation, how silkworms were bred, costumes and historical documents that explain the entire history of silk in the city.

 Colmado de La Lola Valencia